surlykke/WindowArranger/README.md

 S   for stacking
 ```

-and &lt;content&gt; is a (space separated) list of selectorstrings and/or containers.
+and &lt;content&gt; is a (space separated) list of criteria and/or containers.

 Each output expression will create a workspace with the given layout and place it on the output.
 Workspaces will be numbered in the order they are encountered.